cdktf/cdktf-provider-gitlab/docs/provider.java.md

 When set to true this disables SSL verification of the connection to the GitLab instance.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/17.3.1/docs#insecure GitlabProvider#insecure}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/17.4.0/docs#insecure GitlabProvider#insecure}

+---

+##### `retries`<sup>Optional</sup> <a name="retries" id="@cdktf/provider-gitlab.provider.GitlabProvider.Initializer.parameter.retries"></a>

+- *Type:* java.lang.Number

+The number of retries to execute when receiving a 429 Rate Limit error.
+Each retry will exponentially back off.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/17.4.0/docs#retries GitlabProvider#retries}

 ---